Condition Monitoring on a Storm Surge Barrier

 The Maeslantkering is one of the main storm surge barriers in the Netherlands and a structural marvel.
 The barrier is a crucial element in the protection of Rotterdam from flooding.

 In 2007 the hydraulic drive system of the barrier wall was scheduled for the first large maintenance.
 Even though the hydraulic pumps had limited running hours the condition was worse than expected.
 In order to gain more insight in the behaviour of the systems and to have better control of maintenance cycles, HVR Engineering advised Rijkswaterstaat to install a monitoring system in 2007, which is still operational.

 The HVR Measurement system monitors the hydraulic system, but also the stresses in several structural components, such as the push-pull bar that connects the drive train to the main structure.

 Data and Behavioral Analysis

-In order to analyse the large sets of data and to compare measurement data to earlier findings, algorithms were developed.
-The outcome of every analysis is reported to Rijkswaterstaat and specific advice is given to repair, or to further analyse components that are underperforming or showing irregular performance.
+The outcome of the analysis are reported to Rijkswaterstaat and specific advice is given to repair, or to further analyse components that are underperforming or showing irregular performance.
 Since the installation of the measurement system, the full 10-yearly overhaul cycle has been postponed and significant cost have been saved because of that.

 The Maeslantkering was built in the mid 1990s and completed in 1997.
 During the building phase of the barrier, and in the years after, HVR Engineering has supported Rijkswaterstaat on the Maeslantkering.
 This cooperation is now extended for another couple of years.